 “This EP explores love in a very gentle and personal manner,” says Kuhad.
 “The stories are hidden, and they belong to those who wish to participate in them.
 The music attempts to represent hope, mystery, and wonder in the most beautiful way possible.”

 While Kuhad may be a household name in his native country these days (he’s consistently one of India’s most streamed independent artists, and his recent single, “Kasoor,” became the first independently released track to hit #1 on Apple Music there), the truth is that he was actually something of a late bloomer when it came to music.
 After an unsuccessful attempt at lessons as a youngster, he signed up for a guitar class in high school, but that, too, ended in failure, and it wasn’t until he moved to New York City and enrolled at NYU that things really began to click.

-“I discovered Elliott Smith” explains Kuhad.
-“His music changed everything for me.
-It was all I listened to my entire freshman year.
-After that, I started listening to Bob Dylan and Woody Guthrie along with newer artists like Laura Marling and Fleet Foxes.
-It inspired me to get serious about the guitar and begin writing my own songs.”
+“I discovered Elliott Smith my freshman year,” Kuhad recalls, “and his music changed everything for me.
+After that, I started listening to Bob Dylan and Woody Guthrie along with newer artists like Laura Marling and Fleet Foxes, and it made me want to get serious about the guitar so I could start writing my own songs.”

 Welcome to prateek kuhad's